mkwcat/gecko-codes/nsmbu/Save-Anytime.md

-## Save Anytime
+## Save Anytime [mkwcat]

-Add the Save button to the pause menu without beating the game
+Add the Save button to the pause menu without beating the game.

 This code is for New Super Mario Bros.
 U. Please read the [README](README.md) in the current directory for how to use this code.